How to Respond to Guest Reviews: A Hotelier’s In-Depth Guide

 Things to Consider When Responding to Guest Reviews

 You just received a new review from one of your guests.
 Now what?
-How do you make sure that you’re crafting your answer in a way that benefits your hotel and also your guest?
+How do you ensure you’re crafting your answer in a way that benefits your hotel and your guest?
 Here are some important tips to keep in mind when responding to reviews:

 - Be kind, professional, and genuine